 Dr. Marisa Verwys, our Chief of Staff, is originally from Southern California, where she grew up with many cats and a family dog.
 She attended the College of Veterinary Medicine at Michigan State University earning a DVM degree.
 Dr. Verwys enjoyed four years in East Lansing and finally got to see some real seasons that she was deprived of growing in up in Southern California.

 After graduation, Dr. Verwys moved to Florida where she spent eight wonderful years at a small animal practice and started a family as well.
-As much as Dr. Verwys enjoyed living in Florida, the pull of family and friends was stronger and she moved backed to Michigan with her husband.
+As much as Dr. Verwys enjoyed living in Florida, the pull of family and friends was stronger and she moved back to Michigan with her husband.

 Tammy Sadek, DVM, ABVP

 Dr. Tammy Sadek graduated first in her class at the University of Minnesota in 1984 and founded Kentwood Cat Clinic in 1987.
 Dr. Sadek's special veterinary interests include internal medicine, ultrasound, behavioral counseling, and geriatric medicine.
 Dr. Sadek is Board Certified in Feline Practice by the American Board of Veterinary Practitioners and was the consulting veterinarian for Hope College for several years.

 She has two children, five grandchildren, several cats, and a tolerant husband.

 Dr. Miranda Boomstra grew up in West Michigan and attended veterinary school at Michigan State University.
 She started out working with both horses and companion animals, but is very excited to be working in feline medicine now.
 Veterinary medicine is a second career for Dr. Boomstra, as she spent 14 years as a massage therapist and still owns a massage therapy business.